Heppcat-Programming/background-color-ai-tests/README.md

 ## Positioning

-Using the [Microsoft Studio Webcam](https://www.microsoft.com/en-us/d/lifecam-studio/91dt6wmfdlb3) Craphy Studio Softbox Lights, and a small stool positioned as followed
+Using the [Microsoft Studio Webcam](https://www.microsoft.com/en-us/d/lifecam-studio/91dt6wmfdlb3), and a Ring Light positioned as follows

-Left Light 6ft off the ground
-Right Light 6ft 2in off the ground
-Lights seperated by 45.5in pole to pole

-Camera 29in off the ground
+Ring Light 29 in Above tile (Centered)

-Left edge of webcam 5in from the left edge of the tile
+Camera 5in to the right of the tile facing straight down

-Stool 11in off the ground

 ## Capturing Pictures